Skip to content

 Coverage Analysis

 100+ countries with the strongest depth in the UK/EU/US triangle.
-UK is the regulatory home — FCA 504318, principal Visa/Mastercard member since 2011, full card acquiring through PXP's own license.
+The UK is the regulatory home, with FCA 504318, principal Visa/Mastercard membership since 2011, and full card acquiring through PXP's own license.
 Continental Europe runs through the same acquiring stack with multi-currency settlement in EUR, GBP, USD and 27+ additional currencies.
-The US is where PXP grew fastest after 2019 with BetMGM, Tipico and Penn Interactive — full-service gateway across the regulated state-by-state market.
-LATAM coverage comes through the April 2024 Kushki partnership rather than direct local acquiring, which means PXP is fine for an existing customer extending into Mexico/Brazil/Colombia but probably the wrong primary choice for a LATAM-first operator.
-Asia-Pacific is the weakest region — basic card processing only, with no Singapore or Hong Kong acquiring license like Worldline (MAS MPI) or Adyen (HKMA).
+The US is where PXP grew fastest after 2019 with BetMGM, Tipico and Penn Interactive, a full-service gateway across the regulated state-by-state market.
+LATAM coverage comes through an October 2024 partner acquiring arrangement rather than direct local acquiring, which means PXP is fine for an existing customer extending into Mexico, Brazil or Colombia but probably the wrong primary choice for a LATAM-first operator.
+Asia-Pacific is the weakest region, with basic card processing only and no Singapore or Hong Kong acquiring license like Worldline (MAS MPI) or Adyen (HKMA).

 Regional Breakdown

-UK: Strongest market.
+UK: the strongest market.
 FCA license since 2008, principal Visa/MC member, direct card acquiring.
 UKGC-licensed operators get full alignment on payments-side compliance (source-of-funds, deposit velocity).
-Germany & Austria: Vienna office, Tipico Germany history through Kalixa.
-Strong on regulated DACH gambling.
-Bulgaria: Sofia office handles operations and technical delivery for the platform — not a customer-facing market, but a real operational base.
-US: Full-service gateway across at least seven states deployed with BetMGM (NJ, IN, TN, CO, WV, PA, MI).
-Penn Interactive and Tipico US add to the footprint.
-PXP onboards operators state-by-state and handles the local acquiring patchwork.
-LATAM: Kushki partnership (April 2024) for local methods in Mexico, Brazil, Colombia, Peru, Chile, Ecuador.
-Not direct acquiring — partner-mediated.
-PayRetailers and dLocal go deeper.
-Asia-Pacific: Card processing through scheme rails.
-Alipay and WeChat Pay supported as APMs, but no local Asian acquiring license.
-India: No UPI integration; operators serving Indian players should pair with AstroPay (UPI native) or Praxis Tech.
-MENA: Card-only, no local rails.
+Germany and Austria: a Vienna office and Tipico Germany history through Kalixa, strong on regulated DACH gambling.
+Bulgaria: the Sofia office handles operations and technical delivery for the platform, not a customer-facing market but a real operational base.
+US: a full-service gateway across at least seven states deployed with BetMGM (NJ, IN, TN, CO, WV, PA, MI), with Penn Interactive and Tipico US adding to the footprint, where PXP onboards operators state-by-state and handles the local acquiring patchwork.
+LATAM: an October 2024 partner acquiring arrangement for local methods in Mexico, Brazil, Colombia, Peru, Chile and Ecuador, partner-mediated rather than direct acquiring, where PayRetailers and dLocal go deeper.
+Asia-Pacific: card processing through scheme rails, with Alipay and WeChat Pay supported as APMs but no local Asian acquiring license.
+India: no UPI integration, so operators serving Indian players should pair with AstroPay (UPI native) or Praxis Tech.
+MENA: card-only, no local rails.

 Licensed Jurisdictions